agvxov/vimdir/README.md

 Vimdir will terminate at the first sign of an error, but it has no way to roll-back your filesystem, so be careful.

+You will not be able to manage files which have tab characters in their names.
+If you have aforementioned files, please seek the help of a specialist.